How Does Programmatic Work? All of Your Programmatic Q&A

 Who are the Biggest DSPs?

-- MediaMath, Amazon (AAP), DoubleClick, LiveRamp and Choozle are examples of renowned DSPs operating in the market today.
+- MediaMath, Amazon (AAP), DoubleClick, LiveRamp, and Choozle are examples of renowned DSPs operating in the market today.

 How Does a DSP work?

 - A DSP is used by the advertiser in order to make bids on its behalf and buy ads on a publisher’s website or an app, via a defined mechanism that takes place as soon as a user lands on the publisher’s website page.
-A good DSP is known by its ability to provide access to advertising opportunities on numerous apps and websites.
+A good DSP is known for its ability to provide access to advertising opportunities on numerous apps and websites.

 In layman’s terms, a DSP allows an advertiser to get the best ad space on a publisher’s website or mobile app using the information it gets from the SSP of the publisher.

 - With the aim of achieving the best results, programmatic requires the efficient use of ‘targeting’ tactics.
 No advertiser would want to pay for ads that do not bring a lot of value to their business, would they?
 To get them only the potential leads for their product or service, the target audience is segmented accordingly using data such as demographics, interests, behavior, age group, etc.

 - All those ad impressions that have not been sold to the advertisers are categorized as “unsold ad inventory”.
 Various strategies can be used in order to gain the maximum output from these unsold ads.